rocheseb/lft_app/README.md

 	pip install PackageName

+After installing anaconda, you should only need to install the "parse" and "re" packages

 If you encounter error messages related to bokeh when running the app, you can try to revert to an earlier version of the package with:

 	conda install bokeh=0.12.10